bredelings/BAli-Phy/TODO/Unicode.md

   category and case-conversion support is designed.
 - Future `Data.Text` indexing and slicing operations such as `index`, `take`, `drop`, and `splitAt` should use code-point offsets when they are added.
-- `Foreign.String` substring unpacking still maps raw bytes to `Char` values through `CPPString`; `Data.Text.unpack` no longer uses that path.
+- `Foreign.String.getStringElement` and `unpack_cpp_substring` still map raw
+  bytes to `Char` values through `CPPString`; text callers should use `unpackUtf8String`.
 - `Data.Text.Encoding.encodeUtf8` and `decodeUtf8` are implemented.
 Explicit
   error-returning, lenient, UTF-16/32, and streaming APIs remain deferred.
-- `hPutStrRaw`, `hGetLineRaw`, `hGetContentsRaw`, and other raw string APIs remain byte-oriented by design, but callers that expose `[Char]` need UTF-8 decoding.
+- `hPutStrRaw`, `hGetLineRaw`, `hGetContentsRaw`, and other raw string APIs remain byte-oriented by design.
+Callers that expose `[Char]` through `Foreign.String` now decode UTF-8.
 - CSV separator handling in `Data.cc` is still restricted to one byte.
-- String literals and `Hs::String` remain byte-preserving.
+- Direct non-ASCII source characters in string literals still need lexer Unicode input support.

 ### Validation